Sidoti Gallery Artists

 • Kirk Larsen

 “When painting, I have the feeling that all is right with world....”
 Passionate about drawing & painting since childhood Kirk Larsen is known mostly for his plein air landscapes/seascapes and nautical works.
 Local collectors say he’s one of the best to ever paint the true colors, feel and essence of the backshore.
 He seeks to capture the serenity or drama he perceives & the emotional and experiential atmosphere of each location.
-Recognized with over 190 awards, he is one of the most compelling seascape artists ever; he is often compared to Frederick Waugh & Winslow Homer.
-He’s an avid sailor of classic, modern and one design boats, inspiring fascinating nautical and maritime artworks.

 • Mena Levit